thomas-barthelemy/thomas-barthelemy.github.io/_posts/2015-05-25-vagrant-ansible-service-restart.markdown

 ---
 layout:     post-no-pic
 title:      "Ansible - FATAL: all hosts have already failed"
-subtitle:   "When restarting a service with Ansible and Vagrant just won't work because 'All hosts have aready failed'"
+subtitle:   "When restarting a service with Ansible and Vagrant just won't work because 'All hosts have already failed'"
 date:       2015-05-25 16:03:00
 author:     "Thomas Barthelemy"
 tags:       [vagrant, linux, ansible]